-How to Calculate ROS?
+How to Calculate ROS (Return on Sales)?

 Return on Sales = Operating Profit / Net Sales

-For example, if your company makes $500,000 in sales but incurs total operating expenses of $430,000.
+For example, your company makes $500,000 in sales but incurs total operating expenses of $430,000.
 In this case, the operating profit comes out to be $70,000.

 How to use Return on Sales?

-A company that generated $200,000 in sales while incurring expenses of $180,000 is considered to be less efficient than another company generating $100,000 in sales while incurring expenses of $60,000.
+A company that generated $200,000 in sales while incurring expenses of $180,000 is considered less efficient than another company developing $100,000 in sales while incurring $60,000.

 Q: What is the difference between Return on Sales and Operating Margin?

 A: Operating margin is operating income divided by net sales.
-Return on Sales is somewhat similar to this except that the numerator is written as earnings before taxes and interest while the denominator is still net sales.
+Return on Sales is somewhat similar to this, except that the numerator is written as earnings before taxes and interest while the denominator is still net sales.

 Q: What is considered a good Return on Sales?

-Q: How can you improve Return on Sales?
+Q: How to improve return on sales?